 November 9 – Honoring Indigenous Knowledge: Exploring Authentic Learning Resources

 How do I join?
 Please use the link to register.
 All Zoom information will be forwarded upon registration.
 Thank you for joining us!

-We are honored to have the following panelists join us to share their knowledge, stories, and experiences with you.
-Check back here for updates on the panelists!
+We were honored to have Dr. Jennifer Goett of James Madison College at Michigan State University to share their knowledge, stories, and experiences with you.

 MCCE would like to extend a special thank you to Warner Norcross + Judd for their support of this important series.